 What is a Response Letter to an IRS Audit?

-A response to an IRS audit letter differs from the request for reconsideration letter.
-The request for reconsideration letter is asking the IRS to reconsider results of a completed audit or Substitute for Return, whereas an audit response letter is the correspondence you send when you have received an IRS audit letter.
+A response to an IRS audit letter differs from a request for reconsideration letter.
+The request for reconsideration letter asks the IRS to reconsider the results of a completed audit or Substitute for Return.
+In contrast, an audit response letter is the correspondence you send when you have received an IRS audit letter.
 An IRS audit letter notifies you that your return has been selected for audit.

 If you receive an IRS audit letter, you should:

 - Definitely respond within 30 days of the letter’s date to avoid penalties